When A Parent or Loved One Resists or Refuses Care

 Leaving the decision-making authority in the hands of a parent or loved one does not mean stepping out of the boat.
 Instead, it shifts the role of family members from captain to crew.
 The goal is to lead your parent or loved one to a self-realization of what he or she needs.
 You need to allow your parent or loved one the independence and autonomy to make these decisions.

 Try to remember that your parent or loved one wants to do things for themselves.
 It may be clear to others that this isn’t possible, but it is not always clear to your parent or loved one.
-If family members are able to provide several days of care before hiring outside help, one way to lead a parent or loved one to a realization of their need is to make a list.
+One way to lead a parent or loved one to a realization is to make a list.
 Provide your parent or loved one with a notepad or notebook.
 Explain that it should be used to make a list of tasks the he or she either wants help with or is simply incapable of doing alone.
 Each time a family member assists with a task, particularly if your parent or loved one specifically asks for assistance, recommend that it be put on the list.
 If possible, your parent or loved one should be writing it down, not someone else.

 This is going to be extremely effective if your parent or loved one has mobility issues and requires a lot of assistance performing daily tasks.
 If your parent or loved one does not have mobility issues and is adamant about being self-sufficient, watch for circumstances that raise safety issues or tasks where your parent or loved one is struggling to do it alone and talk about it immediately.
 Point out the safety risks.
 Tell them you noticed that they had a bit of a hard time performing the task.
 Ask your parent or loved one if they would like to add it to the list.